Martin Riley (footballer)

-Martin James Riley (born 5 December 1986) is an English footballer who plays for side Hednesford Town, where he plays as a defender.
+Martin James Riley (born 5 December 1986) is an English retired footballer who played as a defender.

 Playing career

 Wolverhampton Wanderers

 Riley began his career at the age of thirteen with his home-town club Wolverhampton Wanderers.
 In March 2005, he signed a professional contract with the club but was released in December 2007 without making a single first-team appearance.

 Shrewsbury Town

 Riley had a short spell with Shrewsbury Town in 2008, but once again didn't feature in the first team.

 Kidderminster Harriers

 He joined Kidderminster Harriers in the Conference National division in the summer of 2008 where he spent two seasons, he often linked up with fellow centre back Mark Creighton with whom nothing was won trophy wise at Aggborough.

 Cheltenham Town

 Riley was signed by Cheltenham Town in the summer of 2010.
 He made his debut for the club on 7 August against Gillingham.
 On 9 May 2011, Riley was released from Cheltenham after his contract expired.